d3fin3d/staff/guidelines.md

   Post count means absolutely nothing.
 If a member has 5 extremely helpful posts, it's far better than a member with 500 useless posts.

+* __Vote objectively__

+  Do not vote on applications submitted by people that you have a direct affiliation with.
+This includes: RL friends, applicants that play on your server/the server you frequent and all other online friends.
+Voting for people you know is considered a conflict of interest and only serves to taint the objective voting process of Apparatus.
+You are free to comment on applicants you have a connection with, however please ensure you clearly state how you know the applicant.

 * __Don't just go with the crowd__

   Take your time to read through each application and make your own decision.
 Don't just vote as other's are voting.